tofuapps/e2ee-chat/API.md

 ECDH
 curve = P-256
 ```
+Note that the secret used by the JS code is currently NOT hashed with SHA256, i.e. it is the raw output of ECDH.

 ### Encrypt and Decrypt
 (with derived secret key)
 ```
 AES-GCM,
 length = 256
 ```

+(A randomly generated 12-byte nonce should be used.)
+Note that the nonce and ciphertext should be transmitted in base64 encoded format as well.

 ## Object details
 For details of object specifications, refer to [types.ts](src/shared/types.ts)